Robert A. Cerasoli: New Orleans

 Cerasoli left retirement in 2007 when he was unanimously voted to become the first-ever Inspector General for the City of New Orleans, a post that "was created in late 2006 by the City Council to send a message that New Orleans could be trusted to spend federal recovery aid after Hurricane Katrina," although the City Charter was amended to require an office as early as 1995.

 The position required that Cerasoli start the office from scratch.
 Initially without a budget beyond $250,000, no office, no staff, and no car, Loyola University President Kevin Wildes, the chairman of the city's Ethics Review Board, provided Cerasoli temporary office space in the stacks at the university library.
 By a vote of the citizens of New Orleans, a city charter amendment was passed to secure funding for the office, roughly 3/4 of one per cent of the city budget.
 The State of Louisiana also showed unanimous support for Cerasoli's office by widening the powers of the office and making them part of state law in House Bill 80.
 The office released its first report in December 2008, on the city's take-home-car policy.
 It revealed that the city allows 273 employees, not including the mayor or the police department, take-home cars in spite of a city ordinance that limits the number to 60, and calculated that the city could save roughly $1 million by complying with that law.
 Other investigations were initiated, but no reports have yet been published because the investigations are ongoing.

 Despite state and citizen support, Cerasoli ran into several roadblocks with city administration, including a shipment of computers that was improperly sent to City Hall, where they were kept in the basement for two weeks and some of the boxes were opened.
 Upon receiving them at their office, the IG staff proceeded to wipe their memories in order to reverse any potential tampering.
 Another notable obstacle to the establishment if the IG office was Mayor Ray Nagin's cancellation of law enforcement equipment purchases, despite the IG office's status as a law enforcement agency in the city charter amendment.
-Cerasoli received support from officials such as Councilwoman Shelly Midura, who said that Nagin used "inflammatory language and limited executive branch resources to fight a non-issue."
-New Orleans CityBusiness reported the Louisiana state IG as has having said that "weapon purchases by inspectors general are routine" and state senator J.P.
-Morell as saying that Cerasoli was “reasonable" and, "unless you’re a city official doing something wrong with contracts ... there’s no reason to be afraid of the office.”
+Cerasoli received support from officials such as Councilwoman Shelley Midura, who said that Nagin used "inflammatory language and limited executive branch resources to fight a non-issue."
+New Orleans CityBusiness reported the Louisiana state IG as having said that "weapon purchases by inspectors general are routine" and state senator J.P.
+Morell as saying that Cerasoli was "reasonable" and, "unless you're a city official doing something wrong with contracts ... there's no reason to be afraid of the office."

 Cerasoli resigned in January 2009.
 He cited recent health concerns, two non-cancerous growths surgically removed in December and two other potentially cancerous growths yet to be removed.